 Businesses are the big fish in the pond for ransomware.
 Due to the fact that businesses are increasingly relying on the internet and digital processes for operations, the severity of ransomware attacks is also increasing.

 Hackers know that if they get in a business’s system they can seize access to not only computers, but servers and cloud-based file-sharing systems as well, resulting in more leverage to receive a ransom payment.

 What Does it Cost Businesses?

-- Account Access and Privileges: For daily use, DO NOT use an administrator account.
+For daily use, DO NOT use an administrator account.
 Use a guest account with limited privileges to ensure nothing unknown will have the privilege to run.
-Review active and non-active accounts regularly and purge excess accounts to prevent past employees pr bad actors from gaining access.
+Review active and non-active accounts regularly and purge excess accounts to prevent past employees or bad actors from gaining access.

 Although there are more tools that are poised to stop or prevent ransomware, the methods and tools above should be sufficient to overcome any ransomware attack.
 With threats and activity increasing, it grows harder to stay ahead of the game.
 Effort must be given to remain safe from attacks.
 For entities without the means to implement sufficient network security, we highly recommend for you to contact us for help.

 Subscribe to Sedara Declassified to get timely updates on new and evolving threats–and what to do about them–just like our clients do.